TrustSource/api-docs/docs/structure.md

 # API-Structure

 To get a grip on APIv2 it is important to understand that TrustSource APIv2 comprises of different services.
-It is a basic REST API but also a comprehensive business API, allowin to initiate complex actions.
-You may manage a complete release through the API.
-Therfor APIv2 opens the platform services for external consumption.
-To not get lost, start tinking in the following categories:
+It is a basic REST API but also a comprehensive business API, allowing to initiate complex actions.
+You may manage a complete release through the API without the need for logging in.
+To not get lost, start thinking in the following categories:

 1. **Core**

-   provides access to all elements within the application such as projects, modules and scans as well as the actions like approvals, releases and all reports.
+   provides access to all elements within the application such as projects, modules and scans as well as the actions like approvals, releases and all sort of reporting.

 2. **DeepScan**